avrilcoghlan/cholerabook/docs/source/vibriogenomes.rst

 Globally the 7PET lineage has caused a far greater number of outbreaks and far larger outbreaks than non-epidemic lineages of *V. cholerae*.
 The 7PET lineage, which has caused the current cholera pandemic, and the Classical lineage, which caused a cholera pandemic in the early 1900s but is now thought to be extinct or almost extinct (`Ramamurthy et al 2019`_; Figure 6), are the only known epidemic lineages of *V. cholerae*.
-The many other lineages of *V. cholerae* that we know about are not epidemic-causing; they sometimes cause relatively small outbreaks of diarrhoeal illness in tens or even a hundred or so people (`Morris 1990`_).
+The many other lineages of *V. cholerae* that we know about are not epidemic-causing, although they occasionally cause relatively small outbreaks of diarrhoeal illness in tens or (at most) a hundred or so people (`Morris 1990`_).
 In contrast, 7PET is the only current *V. cholerae* lineage that causes large epidemics or pandemics of many thousands of cases, or even millions of cases as seen in the Yemen cholera epidemic that began in 2016 and continues to the present (`Mutreja & Dougan 2020`_, `Lassalle et al 2023`_).